 SIP SOME MADE-IN-JACKSON BEVERAGES

 Take yourself on a tasting tour of our local libations one afternoon or evening during your Thanksgiving vacation.
 Jackson Hole proudly features three incredible craft breweries: Snake River Brewing, Roadhouse and StillWest.
 Try a flight of your fancy at each!
-If wine is more to your liking, then head over to Jackson Hole Winery's new tasting room located inside New West Knifeworks ( just off Town Square) on Friday or Saturday between the hours of 1 and 7 p.m.
+If wine is more to your liking, then head over to Jackson Hole Winery's new tasting room located inside New West Knifeworks ( just off Town Square) on Wednesday, Thursday and Sunday between noon and 6 p.m., and Friday or Saturday from noon to 7 p.m.

 Snake River Brewing: 265 S. Millward; Roadhouse: on Town Square; StillWest: 45 E. Snow King